JINhuaqing/ABC/README.md

 - To run the `demo_simu.R`, you further need to include `utilities.R` and the pkgs in that files

-- To run the `ABC_app.py`, you need to install dash
+- To run the `ABC_app.py` file, you need to install dash
 - This application is created by Dash.
 For more information about Dash, please visit https://dash.plotly.com/ Install the python packages by